 In most cases, it involves a passwordless login method, where the user enters only a verification code sent to a trusted device—typically a mobile phone.
 No password is used, and the verification code is valid only for a limited time and is unique to each login.

 A second factor is required when logging in from a new device or after an extended period of inactivity.
 This ensures that even if one element is compromised, the account cannot be misused without additional identity verification.
-However, it is still important not to access the CTU information system from untrusted devices (such as public computers, shared devices, unknown or borrowed equipment, outdated hardware, or devices that may be infected or otherwise suspicious).

 Basic Setup of Multi-Factor Authentication (MFA)